 The International Security and

-Intelligence Professional (ISI-Pro) Programme
+Intelligence Professional (ISI Pro) Programme

-The ISI-Pro programme also offers an excellent opportunity for ISI alumni to take their understanding of the international security environment to the next level while working with career professionals and renewing their connections with Cambridge.
+The ISI Pro programme also offers an excellent opportunity for ISI alumni to take their understanding of the international security environment to the next level while working with career professionals and renewing their connections with Cambridge.

-Course Description
+ISI Pro Course Description

 • Former intelligence officials, policymakers, and leading academics will bring real-world insights and cutting-edge research to the classroom.